Santos Delays Key Decisions on Dorado Phase 1 Development

 Development Background and Future Plans

-Despite the delays, Carnarvon Energy remains confident in the project’s potential and has a strong balance sheet to support its share of development costs.
-CEO Philip Huizenga expressed disappointment over the delay but affirmed the company’s support for future drilling and initiatives to realize the value of the Dorado project.
+Despite the delays, Carnarvon Energy maintains confidence in the Dorado project’s potential.
+Moreover, they possess a strong balance sheet to support their share of development costs.
+CEO Philip Huizenga expressed disappointment over the delay.
+However, he reaffirmed the company’s commitment to future drilling and initiatives.
+SuperMetalPrice reports that these adjustments are crucial for ensuring the project’s long-term success.

 Leave a Reply